titusdecali/jsutilbelt/README.md

 JS Util Generator is a simple webapp located at utilbelt.com that generates a utils.js file based on user-selected utility functions.

-This repo is open source and free to copy or learn from.
+This repo is open source via an MIT License and free to copy or learn from.
 ```

 ## Project setup